 "That's one thing about this team; we never give up," said RHS head coach Karl Odenwald.
 "We've had a number of times this year we were able to get back into games late.
 I think that will pay off big-time as the season progresses."

 Powered by seniors Ethan Howser and Dylan Newcomb, the Tigers got solo runs in the top of the second and third innings.
 Newcomb doubled, stole second base and scored on an error in the second.
 In the third Howser tripled and scored.

 Waynesville made it 4-0 with two more runs in the fourth on a fielder's choice, walk and two-run double from senior Justin Wagner.

 Rolla outhit Waynesville 10-8.
 Nielsen had three hits for Rolla and both Howser and Newcomb had three hits for Waynesville.

 Stephens pitched the first four innings for RHS, allowing four runs – three earned.
 Sophomore Mason Pickrell came on in the fifth frame and finished up on the mound for the Bulldogs, allowing two hits and gaining the victory.

-Page 2 of 2 - Senior Zach York was the Tiger starting pitcher and worked into the seventh inning.
+Senior Zach York was the Tiger starting pitcher and worked into the seventh inning.
 Freshman Ryan Pendleton finished up for the Tigers and was tagged for the loss.

 "They swung the sticks as well as anyone we've seen this season," Odenwald said of Waynesville.
 "They've lost some tough games this year.
 It was huge for us, being down by four and coming back.
 Mason came in and even though he didn't have his best stuff he kept them from scoring."